Worried about separation issues post lockdown?

 Many dog owners are concerned about how their dogs are going to cope when the world starts to return to some normality and human company is no longer available 24/7.
-This is a particular concern for those who have obtained puppies during lockdown and consequently they’ve never been left alone.
+This is a particular concern for those who have obtained puppies during the lockdown and consequently, they’ve never been left alone.

 We can start to think about preparing our puppies and older dogs now, even though we can’t yet go anywhere just yet!